Ketosis vs. Ketoacidosis: Understanding the Critical Differences for Your Health

 Measuring Your Levels: What do the Numbers Mean?

-Understanding your readings is the best way to objectively see the difference:
+Understanding your readings is one of the best ways to see the difference.
+Learn more about measuring ketosis and testing methods.

 - 0.5 – 1.5 mmol/L: Light nutritional ketosis.